jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 # Udacity Self-Driving Car Engineer Nanodegree - Behavioral Cloning Project

-*My solution to the Udacity Self-Driving Car Engineer Nanodegree behavioral cloning project.*
+*My solution to the Udacity Self-Driving Car Engineer Nanodegree Behavioral Cloning project.*

 **Note: This project makes use of a Udacity-developed driving simulator and training data collected from the simulator (neither of which is included in this repo).**